pchansen/PracticalMachineLearning/Course_Project.md

 ```

 ## Conclusion
-The out-of-bag (OOB) error estimated via the cross validation within the training sample was 0.53%.
-However the unbiased out-of-sample error rate estimated from the independent sample was actually slightly smaller at 0.42%.
+From the bivariate plots separation of classes might be expected to be quite difficult.
+However it can be seen that the Random Forest model provides a very high degree of classification accuracy.
+The out-of-bag (OOB) error estimated via the 10-fold cross validation within the training sample was only 0.53%.
+However, the unbiased out-of-sample error rate estimated from the independent sample was actually slightly smaller at 0.42%.

 ## Predictions on the hold-out Testing data set